Rismosch/ris_engine/README.md

 ## Building

-Assuming everything is installed correctly, you can now simply compile and run the engine with:
+Assuming everything is installed correctly, you can now compile and run the engine with:

     cargo run